jens-kuerten/functions-python-codespace/README.md

-# Codespace template for development of Contact Software Functions (Python)
+# Codespace template for development of CONTACT Software Functions with Python

 This codespace template is used to develop Functions for the CONTACT Software Functions Framework using Python.